spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ntfy.md

 # Enabling it is the only required setting
 ntfy_enabled: true

-# This is the default hostname.
-# Uncomment the line below and change it, if you'd like.
+# Uncomment and adjust this part if you'd like to use a hostname different than the default
 # matrix_server_fqn_ntfy: "ntfy.{{ matrix_domain }}"

 # Uncomment to enable the ntfy web app (disabled by default)